Staying in a Traditional Santana House

 The vibrant and colourful exterior of the traditional Santana House, Madeira, Portugal

-Inside the houses were an attic, where the agricultural products were kept and a downstairs where the living area, kitchen and bathroom were.
+Inside the houses was an attic, where the agricultural products were kept and a downstairs where the living area, kitchen and bathroom were.
 The attic was either accessed through a trapdoor inside the house or on the outside using a stepladder.

 Some houses also had a basement known as a “loja”.